-Sport bikes, sometimes called performance bikes or "crotch rockets," emphasize speed, acceleration, deceleration, and maneuverability.
+Class Cruiser Motorcycle Cruiser motorcycles mimic the style of American machines from the 1930s to the early 1960s, even though they have benefited from advances in metallurgy and design.
+The riding position always places the feet forward.
+Usually the hands are up, and the spine erect or leaning back slightly, which some riders find to be more comfortable for long-distance riding.
+Chopper style motorcycles would be categorized as a type of cruiser.
+A cruiser is a type of motorcycle where the rider has a straighter position while sitting and the feet are always in a forward position on the bike, meaning they are resting up or in front of the rider.
+Class Touring Motorcycle Touring motorcycles commonly have large displacement fairings and screens that offer a relatively high degree of weather and wind protection, large capacity fuel tanks for long ranges between fill-ups, and a more relaxed, more upright seating position than sport bikes.
+These motorcycles can be further subdivided into multiple sub-categories, which are commonly used terms within the motorcycle industry.
+Class Sport bike Sport bikes, sometimes called performance bikes or "crotch rockets," emphasize speed, acceleration, deceleration, and maneuverability.
 Because of this, there are certain design elements that most motorcycles of this type will share.
-Sport bikes have comparatively high performance engines resting inside a lightweight frame.
+Sport bikes have comparatively high-performance engines resting inside a lightweight frame.
 The combination of these help maintain structural integrity and chassis rigidity.
 Front and rear tires are larger and wider than tires found on other types of motorcycles to accommodate higher cornering speeds and greater lean angles.
 Fairings may or may not be found on a sport bike.
-The performance of some stock sport bikes is so high that they can be used on a race track right off the showroom floor.
+The performance of some stock sport bikes is so high that they can be used on a racetrack right off the showroom floor.
 Rider position and ergonomics are compromised in favor of weight distribution and aerodynamics.
-This generally means higher foot pegs that move the legs closer to the body and more of a reach to a lower set of hand controls which positions the body and center of gravity forward and over the tank

-Class Sport Touring bike

-Sport-tourers combine attributes of a sport bike and a touring motorcycle.
-They are built for comfortable long-distance travel while maintaining a forward leaning riding position, good handling, and high performance

-Can-AM, or 3 Wheeled Motorcycle "Trike" is a non-enclosed street legal vehicle very similar to the ATV or two wheeled motorcycle.
+This generally means higher foot pegs that move the legs closer to the body and more of a reach to a lower set of hand controls which positions the body and center of gravity forward and over the tank.
+Class Sport Touring bike Sport tourers combine attributes of a sport bike and a touring motorcycle.
+They are built for comfortable long-distance travel while maintaining a forward-leaning riding position, good handling, and high performance.
+Can-Am/Trike Can-Am, or 3 Wheeled Motorcycle "Trike," is a non-enclosed street-legal vehicle very similar to the two wheeled motorcycle.
 Handling characteristics for three wheels is different than their counterparts on two wheels.
 Riders need to be familiar with proper handling in turns and curves and braking.
-The three wheel suspension provides stability for the rider and eliminates the need for having to hold for balance the vehicle in the upright position.
-This type of vehicle has become popular with older motorcycle riders who cannot to operate on two wheels anymore but still want to ride nclosure 6 Motorcycle Mentor Tra
+The three- wheel suspension provides stability for the rider and eliminates the need for having to hold or balance the vehicle in the upright position.
+This type of vehicle has become popular with older motorcycle riders who cannot operate on two wheels anymore but still want to ride.

-Г Т Т Т 1 T Т Т 7

-E-Mail
+E-Mail · -

 Phone

-Ī Rider Coach?
-Y or N 1
+Rider Coach?
+Y or N

-ARC
+ARC completed • •

-SBRC
+SBRC Completed

 BRC II completed

-BRC I Date completed
+BRCI Date completed -

-Mentor for what type of Motorcycle Sport-Cruiser- Touring-CanAm
+Mentor for what type of Motorcycle Sport-Cruiser- Touring-CanAm - - - - -

 Years Riding

-Rank/Grade
+Rank/Grade -

 Age of Mentor

 MENTOR for BDE-BN-BTRY- Directorate

-Name of Mentor
+Name of Mentor -